ustun/reactjs-introduction/README.md

 })
 ```

-When handling state, React has a different point of view.
-Every state change has
+When handling state, React has a different point of view compared to other
-to be through a method called `setState', through this method, React can see
+frameworks.
+Every state change has to be done through a method called
-that something in the system has changed and `render' method has to be run
+`setState', using this method, React can see that something in the system has
-again.
+changed and `render' method has to be run again.

 ```js
 var Counter = React.createClass({